Our Autumn/Winter Programme 2020–2021

-From Tuesday 8 December these "rabbinics" sessions will begin a new theme: "Counting our blessings (in dark times)".
+Rabbi Joel's sessions on Judaism and Race have now finished.
+From Tuesday 22 December these "rabbinics" sessions will begin a new theme: "Counting our blessings (in dark times)".
 We will look at the how the infrastructure of rabbinic blessings might be used to help us to see, experience and give weight to the positive parts of our lives.

 8.00pm, Torah Chat

 Torah Chat started at the beginning again when we moved online at the start of the Covid-19 pandemic, with Bereishit.
 We move slowly through the text, drawing on traditional and modern commentaries, but mainly exploring our own ideas and responses.
 Bring a chumash and any thoughts you want to share.

 In these text-light and wisdom-heavy sessions we are continuing to read the wisdom literature of the Mishnah – Pirkei Avot: "The chapters of the Fathers".
 This book of the Mishnah tries to condense the life wisdom of the early rabbis into a few choice phrases.

 Kabbalat Shabbat (check our calendar for the start time)